-5.7 Adaptations to the curriculum and learning environment
+2.7 Adaptations to the curriculum and learning environment

-We make the following adaptations to ensure all pupils' needs are met:
+We make the following adaptations to ensure all pupils' needs are met to the best of our ability:

-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style and content of the lesson - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, and other methods as appropriate - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, and other appropriate methods
+- Adapting our curriculum to ensure the majority of pupils are able to access it, for example, by grouping, 1:1 work, teaching style and content of the lesson - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, and other methods as appropriate - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, and other appropriate methods

 Greenshaw makes use of some resources which allows us to make reasonable adjustments to enable students to access the curriculum, as described above.
-If specialist equipment is required, Greenshaw will make appropriate reasonable adjustments to meet the individual's needs.
+If specialist equipment is required, Greenshaw will make appropriate reasonable adjustments to make every effort to meet the individual's needs.

-5.8 Additional support for learning
+2.8 Additional support for learning

-We have 9 learning support assistants (LSAs) who are trained to deliver interventions in spelling and handwriting.
-In additional, 3 of our LSAs are also ELSA trained and offer 1:1 emotional support sessions to pupils.
-One of these is a trained counsellor.
+We have a team of learning support assistants (LSAs) who are trained to support and scaffold pupils' access to the curriculum in lessons.
+These LSAs are also trained in supporting pupils 1:1 with Emotional Mentoring Support (EMS).
+There is a lead EMS who is a trained counsellor.

 As a general rule, LSAs are deployed in lessons where there are pupils with EHCPs or those who are on the SEND register at SEND Support.
-They will support many pupils within the classroom in a lesson, and will not sit with one student permanently.
+They will support many pupils within the classroom in a lesson, and will not sit with just one student.
 The only time they will support a pupil 1:1 in a classroom is if that pupil has an EHCP which states that that is their level of need and is a supportive mechanism for transition, although we would typically not expect a pupil who requires this high level of support to be accessing a mainstream provision.
+This is because we believe that inclusive education means that we have a focus on Preparing pupils for Adulthood, and providing scaffolds for them to be more independent in their learning and their life.